lms-org/dependency_manager/README.md

-#Dependency-Manager for C/C++ projects
+#lms dependency manager

-In data are default dependency-lists
+Dependency-Manager for C/C++ projects which was never used but works as we will go for [conan](conan.io)